 Here in the dry winter climate of Edmonton, humidifiers are a MUST in our homes.
 I notice the dry air when I’m out in the community and humidifiers are not being used, and it wreaks havoc with my skin.
 But humidifiers can also be annoying to take care of, and may even be detrimental to your family’s health if not used and cleaned properly (think of mold and bacteria being spewed into the air!
 Gross!).
-So how do you use a humidifier safely?
+Fortunately, there are services that can help if you find yourself struggling to deal with your humidifier, and you can click here if you would like to learn more.
+There are other factors that can help, which I’m going to list below by answering the question, how do you use a humidifier safely?

 Healthy Child posted Quick Tips for Using a Humidifier Safely, which outlines the importance of cleaning your humidifier frequently with hydrogen peroxide, changing the filter, and using water with low mineral content (this one is a big one for us in Edmonton with hard water – so we get distilled or demineralized water specifically for our humidifiers).